BlaixenU/RipperMeshToggle/README.md

 Install these files for your mod the same way you'd install an ASI mod with an ini file, i.e place in the scripts folder of GameData or place alongside the contents in a Rising Mod Manager mod directory and mention 'RipperMeshToggle.asi' in the `Dll File:` field of the mod's settings.

+## Setting Up (Model)

+This part is relatively simple.
+Any meshes inside your model which are of the 'normal' meshgroup will be hidden during Ripper mode and visible outside of Ripper mode, and any meshes inside your model which are of the 'ripper' meshgroup wil be hidden outside of Ripper mode and visible during Ripper mode, in other words, Ripper body is the ripper meshgroup, and normal body is the normal meshgroup.

+The reason I didn't start with the simpler definition is because it's possible to have extra meshgroups which aren't affected by the logic of the ASI for whatever purpose the modder may want.

+Since this means that both the Ripper and normal model will have to be the same model, give extra care to the texture filenames and to the inclusion of the extra textures inside the WTA/WTP.

 ## Setting Up (JSON)

 ### Essentials